Connecting Aurora: Our Multimodal Transportation Master Plan

 Through 2025, the city is examining how to better connect our residents, employees and visitors to various destinations in Aurora.
 The resulting plan will propose improvements throughout our city that offer safer and more sustainable and convenient transportation options for everyone who walks, rolls, bikes, takes transit or drives to work, shopping, school, and parks, etc.

-The final opportunity to offer feedback for Connecting Aurora, the city’s first-ever multimodal transportation master plan, is coming up in April.
+The community's feedback so far has been invaluable in shaping the plan.
 Your input will help inform the final multimodal network for Aurora and what traffic, bicycle, pedestrian, and transit projects, programs, and policies we should prioritize in the coming years.
-Provide feedback online from April 1 to 22 or join us at one of our events (details in the Key Dates section):

 Click on the Subscribe button to the right (or below if on mobile) to receive periodic project updates and opportunities to provide feedback.
 Tell your friends and neighbors about this project and encourage them to get involved.